EKLee0335/YelloBook/README.md

 # Project description
 This project has four pages including first welecom page, login page, singnUp page and maincontent page(authentication is must needed) and it's like a prototype of book-shopping website.
 The version two is still in progress.
-If you wanna see the latterst version, please consult another branch ybV2.
+If you wanna see the latest version, please consult another branch ybV2.

 framework: BootStrap for CSS
 library: React Route, React